 AI, with advancements in Automatic Speech Recognition, has made most of our basic tasks easier and less time-consuming.
-One such application of this technology is the speech-to-text conversion that works on Natural Language Processing.
+One such application of this technology is speech to text apps, which rely on Natural Language Processing.

 Neural Networks have modernized activities like note-taking, transcription, and dictation.
-While greatly helping personal organization chores, modern speech-to-text apps are more relevant in the professional realm.
+While greatly helping with personal organization, modern speech to text apps are more relevant in the professional realm.
 From converting speech into text to performing basic assistant operations, the expansive horizon makes them a must-have tool for modern businesses.

 In this article, we have covered the top 7 speech-to-text apps for business users.
-All of these apps offer enterprise-grade functionality for professionals and their teams, are ideal for large business corporations to educational organizations and are not too expensive for collective use.
+All of these apps offer enterprise-grade functionality for professionals and their teams, are ideal for large business corporations and educational organizations, and are not too expensive for collective use.

 Dragon Anywhere

-Dragon Anywhere is a high-accuracy dictation app specially designed for professionals like writers, transcribers, research analysts, and journalists.
-It allows users to create documents of any length, edit and format them on the go and share them via email, Dropbox and other cloud storage services.
+Dragon Anywhere is a high-accuracy dictation app designed for professionals, including writers, transcribers, research analysts, and journalists.
+It allows users to create documents of any length, edit and format them on the go, and share them via email, Dropbox, and other cloud storage services.

-This speech-to-text tool works on Natural Language Processing and Machine Learning principles which means users can gradually train the tool to identify their voice for advanced vocabulary and changing tones.
-The program has gained popularity for a time now and offers 99% accuracy in dictation.
+This speech to text tool uses Natural Language Processing and Machine Learning principles, which means users can gradually train it to recognize their voice and handle advanced vocabulary and changing tones.
+The program has gained popularity for some time now and offers 99% accuracy in dictation.

-Available for Android and iOS smartphones, Dragon Anywhere offers a week’s free trial, after which it costs $15 per month and $150 per year.
+Available on Android and iOS, Dragon Anywhere offers a week-long free trial, after which it costs $15 per month or $150 per year.
 You’ll have to contact Nuance’s customer support team for a quote if you want to buy a Dragon Anywhere package for a group.

 Otter

 Otter is a cloud-based speech to text software available for laptops and smartphones.
-It allows users to create documents, transcribe, edit and organize documents in real-time.
-It can be easily integrated with cloud programs, organization software and video conferencing tools, e.g. Google Meet, Cisco Webex, Microsoft Teams and Dropbox.
+It allows users to create, transcribe, edit, and organize documents in real time.
+It can be easily integrated with cloud programs, organization software, and video conferencing tools, e.g., Google Meet, Cisco Webex, Microsoft Teams, and Dropbox.

 The program uses artificial intelligence and machine learning.
 The major voice recognition functionality of Otter is established on Natural Language Processing and neural networks.

 The best thing about Otter is that it’s built for professional groups and teams.
-Different team members can simultaneously add to documents, and take notes simultaneously.
-This feature makes it a great tool for interviews, meetings, lectures, presentations and panel discussions.
+Different team members can simultaneously add to documents and take notes.
+This feature makes it a great tool for interviews, meetings, lectures, presentations, and panel discussions.

 Verbit

-Like other audio to text services, Verbit too can be integrated with word processing tools, cloud storage, and file-sharing platforms.
-An additional feature with Verbit is the ‘human editor’ option that comes with its advanced-level packages.
+Like other audio to text services, Verbit can also be integrated with word processing tools, cloud storage, and file-sharing platforms.
+An additional feature of Verbit is the ‘human editor’ option included with its advanced packages.

-Verbit has different packages for different industries and users interested in buying a plan need to request a custom quote via their sales team.
+Verbit offers packages tailored to different industries, and users interested in purchasing a plan need to request a custom quote through their sales team.

 Speechmatics

-Speechmatics is another high-accuracy, ai-driven speech-to-text software that works with over 30 international languages.
-The tool allows users to dictate and transcribe from audios in real-time or deploy the program to transcribe from pre-recorded audios.
+Speechmatics is another high-accuracy, AI-driven speech to text software that supports over 30 languages.
+The tool allows users to dictate and transcribe audio in real time or to deploy the program to transcribe pre-recorded audio.

-This tool is ideal for transcriptionists, translators and interpreters because of the multilingual facility and the processing of tones, pauses and long breaks for punctuation marks.
-Speechmatic’s database currently has 2.5 billion words and comes with a feature to add custom context-based words to the dictionary.
+This tool is ideal for transcriptionists, translators, and interpreters because of its multilingual capabilities and support for tones, pauses, and long breaks, allowing for proper punctuation.
+Speechmatic’s database currently contains 2.5 billion words and includes a feature that allows users to add custom context-based words to the dictionary.

 Speechmatics follows a volume-based pricing model.
 The free version allows 600 minutes of audio transcription.
 Users interested in the premium features need to contact the sales team for a custom quote.